pantheon-systems/documentation/source/docs/articles/architecture/edge/ipv6-addresses.md

 If a visitor is using IPv6 accesses your site, $\_SERVER['REMOTE\_ADDR'] will return IPv6 addresses (eight groups of four hexadecimal digits separated by colons).
 IPv4 addresses will still be returned in IPv4 format.

 If you are using SSL and an IPv6 request is received, $\_SERVER['REMOTE\_ADDR'] will return the IP address of the load balancer, not of the IPv6 request.
-This is a [known issue](/docs/articles/drupal/getting-the-client-ip-address) that affects IPv4 traffic as well.
+This is a [known limitation](/docs/articles/drupal/getting-the-client-ip-address/#known-limitations) that also affects IPv4 traffic.

 ## Frequently Asked Questions